magentabusiness/IoT-Quickstart/Advanced_Topics/Device_Profile_Development_Offline.md

 Detail described device model example shown below.
 This device model is for temperature and clock with typical universal services.

+Hint : Every files will be in **.json** format.
+Once you finish entering the JSON fields, try to check the validity of the JSON by using some websites.

 # Step 1 : Writing **"devicetype-capability.json"** file for General device